China warns against U.S. F-16 upgrade for Taiwan

 MORE COMBAT CAPABILITY

-In Taipei, Taiwan's defence ministry said the F-16 upgrade will contribute to regional peace by improving its defence capability in the face of what it called a continued threat from China.
+In Taipei, Taiwan's defense ministry said the F-16 upgrade will contribute to regional peace by improving its defense capability in the face of what it called a continued threat from China.

 Taiwan would continue to press for newer F-16s to replace its F-5 fighters that are more than 30 years old, the ministry said in a statement.